 Step 2: Translation and internal review of your file

 Our translator will then translate your text, inserting the translation into the corresponding empty segments to the right of the source text.
 The purple tags you can see relate to the formatting of the InDesign file.
 These tags are kept as they are, to ensure the formatting of the original file is preserved.
 Once the translation and internal review is complete, the file will now appear as shown below:

 At this point, you may wish to review the content of the translation before we proceed to the design integration phase.
 We can therefore send you a bilingual file in Word format, allowing you to compare the translation with the original source text.
 This means that if you would like us to make changes to the translation, you can mark your changes directly in the Word file and send it back to us.
 We will then take these changes into account when we integrate the translation into the InDesign file.

 Step 3: Integration of your translation into InDesign and finalization

 After receiving your validation of the translation, we will then update it in our Trados translation tool, and then export the file to InDesign format.
 Our designer will integrate the images and fonts from the original file, to guarantee an identical and professional page layout.
 The page we used as an example will now look like this:

 Once our translation team has completed a final post-editing review, the document will then be saved as a high-definition PDF, and sent to you for final confirmation.
 Once you’re happy with the result, the document can now be sent off for printing.
 If you are not familiar with the printing process. we can also take care of this stage too, and deliver the brochures straight to your door!

 So there you have it.
+Translating brochures can be a hustle when you do it on your own!
 Piece of mind in just a few small steps – so why not try it out with us for real?!